jhpyle/docassemble/_docs/markup.md

   will be converted to images and inserted into the document in the same way images are inserted.

+However, PDF thumbnail conversion does not work with static PDF files;
+it only works with generated or uploaded PDF files.

 When you insert a word processing file, the file will be converted to PDF and inserted into the document the way a PDF file is inserted.
 However, if you include a DOCX file inside a DOCX file created using